zammad/zammad-admin-documentation/manage-roles.rst

 .. image:: images/manage/Zammad_Helpdesk_-_Roles8.jpg

-hint
-  If agents are not allowed to change their own passwords, you don't have to check "Password".
+.. hint:: If agents are not allowed to change their own passwords, you don't have to check "Password".
 In this case, only the admin can assign and change a password.

 Default at signup